felixlinker/ifc-rv-thesis/README.md

 I use a model of a simplified RISC-V ISA written in nuXmv.
 In order to run the proofs you will need to install nuXmv (cf. https://nuxmv.fbk.eu).

-### cpp
+### pyexpander

 nuXmv is a very lightweight language that has very few features to make life of programmers easier.
-Therefore I used the C-preprocessor to define macros that make the model more flexible and less redundant at times.
+Therefore I used the `pyexpander` macro engine to make the model more flexible and less redundant.
-You will need to preprocess the model with `cpp`.
+You will need to preprocess the model with `expander3.py -s`.

 Additionally, the model supports dynamic assumptions and optional extensions.
-These can be enabled with sime `#define` statements.
+These can be enabled by setting corresponding variables to `True`.
-There is no list of all assumptions and options available but in `trace.ps1`, the default value for the `-assumptions` argument *should* give you all available assumptions and looking for `#ifdef` preprocessor-directives in the code will give you all available options and assumptions.
+All assumptions and options can be found at the head of the model file, where default values are assigned to the corresponding variables.

-Assumption-macros are used in `#define assumptions` which (as of writing this) can be found in line 610.
+Cf. http://pyexpander.sourceforge.net for more information on `pyexpander`.

 ### smvtrcviz